microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOAtpPolicyForO365/readme.md

 EnableSafeLinksForO365Clients

 - Required: No
-- The EnableSafeLinksForO365Clients parameter specifies whether Safe Links scanning is enabled for supported Office 365 desktop, mobile, and web apps.
+- Description: The EnableSafeLinksForO365Clients parameter specifies whether Safe Links scanning is enabled for supported Office 365 desktop, mobile, and web apps.
    The default value is $true